Convolutional Model Trees: Weighting a leaf function so the boundaries vanish

 \section{Weighting a leaf function so the boundaries vanish}

 We introduce weight functions over all leaf blocks of the model tree.
-This is used only after constructing several trees in a forest when processing a new input image to get the regression output of the forest.
+This is useful only after constructing several trees in a forest when processing a new input image to get the regression output of the forest.
 All HP are defined by an equation setting a certain function $S$ defined on the images of the block to zero.
-Each HP which initially just separates two child blocks of a block, can be a separator of many pairs of its sub-blocks resulting from further partitioning.
+Each HP which initially just separates two child blocks of a block, can be a separator of many pairs of its sub-blocks resulting from further partitioning later in the process.
 The inner product of the input image with whatever coefficients have been retained in the direction vector of the HP is computed and the constant term is added to get the value of $S$ and the image is triaged to the correct child according to the sign of $S$.
 Then there are different possibilities.
-The weight value assigned to the image for this HP can be \begin{enumerate} \item the absolute value of $S$. \item the cubic function $W(|S|) = 3 |S|^2 - 2 |S|^3 $ for $|S| < 1$ and $W(|S|) = 1$ for $S \ge 1$. \item a more complicated function that takes account of the size of the block and has value 1 at the midpoint of the block. \end{enumerate}
+The weight value assigned to the image for this HP can be the minimum or product for all splits from root to a leaf of \begin{enumerate} \item the absolute value of $S$. \item the cubic function $W(|S|) = 3 |S|^2 - 2 |S|^3 $ for $|S| < 1$ and $W(|S|) = 1$ for $S \ge 1$. \item a more complicated function that takes account of the size of adjacent blocks and has value zero at all block boundaries and 1 at the midpoint of all blocks. \end{enumerate}

-As the image passes down the tree towards a leaf, the minimum (or the product) of the so far encountered $W(|S|)$ of previous HPs with that of the current HP is taken, to be passed along down the tree until a leaf is reached.
+As the image passes down the tree towards a leaf, the minimum (or the product) of the $W(|S|)$ so far encountered with that of the current HP is taken, to be passed along down the tree until a leaf is reached.
 If the product is taken, then the cubic function gives rise to a $C^1$ weight on the block's leaf function.
 Taking the minimum gives a continuous weight.
 Using a sigmoidal function as in neural nets, it would be possible to get a $C^{\infty}$ weight function.